fsmosca/COVID-19-PH-dataset/README.md

 # COVID-19 PH dataset
 A collection of Philippine data for COVID-19 purposes.
+It also includes python codes to retrieve certain data such confirmed cases and others.

 ### A. Data
 #### 1. "DOH COVID Data Drop Case Information.csv"